Mailhot/static/readme.md

 The moves on an element does not affect the loads position, they are added on calculating results like forces.
 They are stored into the element as list of moves and rotations.

+Element have length, width and height values.
+Element does not have a position currently, so their shape is based on their mass value (centered on cg).

+Element rotation and moves happen on each level (move, then rotated).
+The englobing element will then affect it's own moves and rotations.
+To attain the same result everytime the order needs to be respected.

 Test case #1
 base reactions: [(0, -14035, 0), (105800.0, 0.0, -428429.1003577506)]